![]() |

 Winning is Everything

 Everyone knows the RC30 is a race bike with mirrors, horn, signals and an air filter.
 Honda built it for navigating around race tracks so a mention of the racing is in order.
 The Honda RC30 was simply too much for the competition.
-A lot of the RC30's great performances were by non factory equipped riders making the racing even better, if not a bit one sided manufacturer wise.
+A lot of the RC30's great performances were by non factory equipped riders making the racing even better, if a bit one sided manufacturer wise.

 The Isle of Man is the RC30's ancestral home.
 Little